Route 100 Regional

 The Route 100 Regional wastewater treatment plant (WWTP) is located east of Pennsylvania Route 100 along the north side of Fellowship Road.

-The WWTP primarily serves newly constructed residential developments as well as some commercial and institutional uses found within the Village of Eagle.
-These residential developments are:
+The WWTP primarily serves newly constructed residential developments, as well as some existing residential, commercial and institutional properties found within the Villages of Eagle and Byers.
+These newly constructed residential developments are:

 - Eagle Hunt